 There are many ways to invest in your community, as well as many ways to do it.
 You might invest your money in different ways.
-Consider investing your time by doing volunteer work and spending your energy working together with other community members and local organizations.
-Also, perhaps work with and even against the provincial government to get things done or to stop them.
+Consider investing your time by doing volunteer work and spending your energy working with other community members and local organizations.
+Also, perhaps work with and even against the provincial government to get things done or stop them.

 Following; are suggestions to get you started thinking about the type of investments you might want to make in your community.